software-architects/javascript-samples/javascript/labs/010-plain/readme.md

   * [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)
   * [onclick](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onclick)

+* You are an experienced JavaScript developer and you finish the lab early?
+Try creating a second version using [JQuery](https://jquery.com/) instead of plain HTML and JavaScript.

+* Note: The sample code contains not ECMAScript 2016 features (e.g. `let` instead of `var`).
+  In practice, you should use the latest ECMAScript language version and use a transpiler like [TypeScript](typescriptlang.org) or [Babel](https://babeljs.io/) to transpile into previous versions of ECMAScript.

 ## Tools

 * Use your favorite editor to write the code.
 If you are not sure, try